tufanbarisyildirim/s-report/README.md

 1. You should have WordPress installed.

-2. Get the s-report theme from [github](https://github.com/ademilter/s-report) and then activate it.
+2. Get the [s-report theme](https://github.com/ademilter/s-report) from github and then activate it.

-3. Complete your membership on [ifttt](http://ifttt.com/).
+3. Sign up for [ifttt](http://ifttt.com/) if you haven't already.

 4. [Choose](https://ifttt.com/p/ademilter) the recipes you want to use (You'll be asked for permission before using the recipes).